Buying Our Goats

 Pickup & Boarding

 Animals must be picked up by the agreed-upon date unless other arrangements have been made in advance.
-A boarding fee of $1 per day applies if an animal is not picked up as scheduled.
+A boarding fee of $3 per day applies if an animal isn't picked up as scheduled.

 Local Meetups & Delivery

-We are happy to meet within 30 minutes of Mishicot, Wisconsin at no charge (typically Green Bay or Manitowoc).
+We're happy to meet within 30 minutes of Mishicot, Wisconsin at no charge – typically Green Bay or Manitowoc.

-Delivery beyond this area may be available for $2.00 per loaded mile, calculated one-way from our farm to the delivery location.
-If we are already traveling in your direction for personal reasons, we are often able to waive or reduce this fee.
+Delivery beyond this area may be available for $2.00 per loaded mile, calculated one-way from our property to the delivery location.
+If we're already traveling in that direction, we can often waive or reduce the fee.

 Long-Distance Transport

 For transport beyond our driving range, buyers may arrange their own livestock transporter.
-We have worked with several trusted professional livestock transporters.
-Click here for our recommended transporters.
+We've worked with several trusted professionals.
+See our recommended transporters.

-While professional livestock transport is not inexpensive, these services provide experienced handling and excellent care during transit.
+Professional livestock transport isn't inexpensive, but these services provide experienced handling and solid care throughout transit.

-If a buyer prefers a dam-raised kid, we are happy to recommend trusted breeders who offer that option.
+If you'd prefer a dam-raised kid, we're happy to recommend trusted breeders who offer that option.

 Despite rigorous sanitation, coccidia management is necessary in our climate.
-We utilize preventative measures including herbal support and water additives.
-When needed, we also use Pro-Bac-C (lasalocid with probiotics).
+We use preventative measures including herbal support.
+We also use Pro-Bac-C (lasalocid with probiotics).
 If a kid develops clinical coccidiosis despite preventative measures, treatment is provided under veterinary guidance.

-Kids raised on bottles are typically ready to leave for their new homes at approximately 4–5 weeks of age.
-If a kid is not picked up by 10 weeks of age, a boarding fee of $3 per day will apply.
+Bottle-raised kids are typically ready to leave for their new homes at approximately 4–5 weeks of age.
+A boarding fee of $3 per day applies if a kid hasn't been picked up or scheduled for pickup by 10 weeks of age.

-All kids will be disbudded unless the full purchase price is paid within five (5) days of birth.
-There is a narrow window in which disbudding can be performed safely, and horned dairy goats are significantly more difficult to place in appropriate homes.
+All kids will be disbudded unless full purchase price is paid within five (5) days of birth.
+There's a narrow window in which disbudding can be performed safely, and horned dairy goats are significantly more difficult to place in appropriate homes.

 All kids will receive ear tattoos.
 Tail web microchipping is available upon request for an additional $15.